robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Output a full, publish-ready essay with a maximum of {{WORD_COUNT}} words about the content provided using the instructions above in British English.
 - Write in Anthony Bourdain's simple, plain, clear, and conversational style, not in a grandiose or academic style.
+- Generate the title of the essay that includes the primary/focus keyword.
+- Include the primary/focus keyword in the first paragraph of the essay and have a 1.5% density in the content.
 - The essay will be in active and factual voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.